Sho77986/furima_28408_id/README.md

 ### Association
 - belongs_to :users
 - has_many   :comments
-- has_one    :addresses
+- has_one    :address
-- has_one    :purchases
+- has_one    :purchase